 New to DXing?
 Wonder what it is?
 This guide will tell you all there is to know about the hobby, focusing on DXing the FM radio band.

 Disclaimer: There are no set rules for DXing.
-I’m also in no way proposing that I’m an authority on the hobby, because I’m not.
+I’m also in no way proposing that I’m an authority on the hobby.
 This guide is solely based on my 15+ years of experience as a DXer and what I feel is important for others to know about DXing.
 This guide is based on DXing in the United States.
-Techniques may vary based on technologies used in foreign countries.
+Techniques and advice contained herein may vary based on unique circumstances in foreign countries.

 Quick jump: Introduction | Getting started in the DX hobby | Establishing a DX log | Signal propagation modes | Identifying radio stations | When to DX | Recording DX Audio | Advanced techniques | Conclusion